|

 which I learned later was Tacitus--a difficult author whose works I had

+never read previously.
 (Nero, planning to kill off his mom, has her to dinner first.)

 iam pluribus sermonibus modo familiaritate iuvenili Nero et rursus